-How To Archive Files And Directories In Linux – Part 2
+How To Archive Files And Directories In Linux [Part 2]

 In the previous guide, we learned how to archive files and directories using tar command in Linux.
 Today, we are going to do the same, but using Zip an Unzip programs.
 The zip application is both an archiver and compression utility, so we can use it for archiving, compressing and decompressing files and directories in Unix-like operating systems.
 This zip application is compatible for windows and other os zip application.
 However, gzip and bzip2 are the predominant compression applications.
-Now let us see how to archive stuffs in Linux using Zip program.
+Now let us see how to archive files and directories in Linux using Zip program.

 Archive Files And Directories In Linux Using Zip Program

 The Zip program comes pre-installed with some Linux distros.
 Just in case if it is not available, you can install it using the distribution’s default package manager.

 On Arch Linux and variants:

 $ sudo yum install zip unzip